YixingHuang/ITLsurvey/README.md

 ![Incremental Transfer Learning](https://github.com/YixingHuang/ITLsurvey/blob/main/image857-8.png "Incremental Transfer Learning")

+## Methods
+The following classic regularization-based continual learning methods are investigated:
+- Synaptic Intelligence (SI)
+- Elastic Weight Consollidation (EWC)
+- Memory Aware Synapses (MAS)
+- Learning Without Forgetting (LWF)
+- Encoder-Based Lifelong Learning (EBLL)
+- Incremental Moment Matching (IMM): mean-IMM and mode-IMM They are compared with baselines without conitnual learning methods:
+- Fine-Tuning (FT)
+- Independant Training (IT)
+- Joint training (Joint)

+All the above methods are investigated using single weight transfer (SWT) and cyclic weight transfer (CWT).

+## Optimizers
+The state-of-the-art continual learning methods typically use the SGD optimizer.
+In our work, we propose to use adaptive optimizers such as the Adam for better performance and ease of learning rate choice.

 ## Datasets
 ### Three datasets are used for this survey.
 - The Tiny ImageNet dataset: this is available from the [CS231n course source](http://cs231n.stanford.edu/tiny-imagenet-200.zip)